-Harc l Rock Sand & Gravel Regions Regions Primary Aggregate Production (thousand tonnes) Primary Aggregate Production (thousand tonnes) Maximum Supply from Active Sites at 2012 Production Levels (years) The Highland Council & Moray Council 6,040 4 521 10 TAYplan 848 20 827 13
+Hard Rock Sand & Gravel Regions Primary Aggregate Production (thousand tonnes) Maximum Supply from Active Sites at 2012 Production Levels (years) Primary Aggregate Production (thousand tonnes) Maximum Supply from Active Sites at 2012 Production Levels (years) The Highland Council & Moray Council 6,040 4 521 10 TAYplan 848 20 827 13

-- 18.3.8 There is evidence of limestone, sand and gravel extraction within the study area for Chapter 10 (Geology, Soils, Contaminated Land and Groundwater).
-Based on historical evidence of limestone, sand and gravel extraction and the superficial and bedrock descriptions, there is also potential for further limestone, sand and gravel resources to be available within the study area.
-Further details are provided in Chapter 10 (Geology, Soils, Contaminated Land and Groundwater). - 18.3.9 Zero Waste Scotland has previously produced a directory of suppliers of recycled aggregates who have successfully demonstrated their compliance with the WRAP Quality Protocol for the production of aggregates from inert waste (Zero Waste Scotland, undated).
-Table 18.6 provides details of the locations of suppliers, identified from the directory, that are within The Highland Council area or TAYplan SDP area and could be utilised for the proposed scheme (i.e. within 100km of the proposed scheme).
+- There is evidence of sand and gravel extraction within the study area for Chapter 10 (Geology, Soils, Contaminated Land and Groundwater).
+Based on historical evidence of sand and gravel extraction and the superficial and bedrock descriptions, there is also potential for further sand and gravel resources to be available within the study area.
+Further details are provided on Figure 10.1, Figure 10.2 and Chapter 10 (Geology, Soils, Contaminated Land and Groundwater). - Is.3.9 Zero Waste Scotland has previously produced a directory of suppliers of recycled aggregates who have successfully demonstrated their compliance with the WRAP Quality Protocol for the production of aggregates from inert waste (Zero Waste Scotland, undated).
+Table 18.6 provides details on the locations of suppliers, identified from the directory, that are within The Highland Council area or TAYplan SDP area and could be utilised for the proposed scheme (i.e. within 100km of the proposed scheme).
 These suppliers could be utilised to provide recycled aggregates or potentially to process waste from the proposed scheme.
 Other potential sources of alternative aggregates would be investigated as the detailed design is progressed, including opportunities to re-use site-won materials and materials from major development sites in the area.